 Where Does Coconut Oil Come From?

-“Virgin” coconut oil is extracted from the fruit of fresh mature coconuts without using high temperatures or chemicals; it’s considered unrefined.
+- Virgin or Unrefined – extracted from the fruit of fresh mature coconuts without using high temperatures or chemicals.

 Nutritional Properties of Coconut Oil